-The accounts of the District are organized on the basis of funds.
+The accounts of the Commission are organized on the basis of funds.
 A fund is an independent fiscal and accounting entity with a separate set of self-balancing accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds maintained is consistent with legal and managerial requirements.

-The District maintains only one fund.
+The Commission maintains only one fund.
 It is categorized as a governmental fund.
+The emphasis on fund financial statements is on major governmental and enterprise funds; each displayed in a separate column.
 A fund is considered major if it is the primary operating fund of the entity.

-The major fund of the District is described below:
+The major fund of the Commission is described below: